Teeth Whitening Johns Creek, GA

 Johns Creek Tooth Whitening

-At Brian G. Booth DDS, we provide patients with information on two main types of dental whitening.
+At Johns Creek Dentistry, we provide patients with information on two main types of dental whitening.
 Some dental offices provide whitening services in the office while others focus on treatments that can be completed at home.
 An in-office treatment can be done at the same time as a teeth cleaning or during a separate appointment.
 It is typically completed within an hour and produces immediately white teeth.
 For many people, this is an ideal solution because of how quickly it is finished.

 Dentists have coined the term "bleachorexia" for those people who overuse in-store bleaching which can lead to the destruction of enamel and dentin, turning the teeth to mush.